naninovel/docs/docs/api/index.md

 Modifies a `Naninovel.IBackgroundActor`.

 #### Remarks
 Backgrounds are handled a bit differently from characters.
 Most of the time we'll only have  one background actor on scene, which will constantly transition to different appearances.
-To free the user from always repeating one actor name in scripts, we allow to just  provide background name (appearance) and transition type as a nameless param and assume that  `main` actor should be affected.
-When this is not the case, the name of the actor can be explicitly  provided via the `Naninovel.Actions.ModifyActor`3.Name` parameter.
+To free the user from always repeating same actor ID in scripts, we allow to  provide only the background appearance and transition type (optional) as a nameless param and assume that  `main` actor should be affected.
+When this is not the case, the ID of the actor can be explicitly  provided via the `Naninovel.Actions.ModifyActor`3.Id` parameter.

 #### Parameters

 <div class="config-table">

-Name | Type | Description
+ID | Type | Description
 --- | --- | ---
-<span class="action-param-nameless" title="Nameless parameter: value should be provided after the action identifer without specifying parameter name">AppearanceAndTransition</span> | Pair&lt;String, String&gt; | Appearance to set for the modified background and name of the transition effect to use.
+<span class="action-param-nameless" title="Nameless parameter: value should be provided after the action identifer without specifying parameter ID">AppearanceAndTransition</span> | Pair&lt;String, String&gt; | Appearance to set for the modified background and name of the transition effect to use.
 When transition is not provided, a cross-fade effect will be used by default.
 See [/guide/background-transition-effects.html](https://naninovel.com/guide/background-transition-effects.html) for the list of available transition effects.
-params | Single[] | Parameters of the transition effect. name | String | Name (ID) of the actor to modify. appearance | String | Appearance to set for the modified actor. pos | Single[] | Position (in scene local space) to set for the modified actor.
+params | Single[] | Parameters of the transition effect. id | String | ID of the actor to modify. appearance | String | Appearance to set for the modified actor. pos | Single[] | Position (in scene local space) to set for the modified actor.
 Scene space described as follows: x0y0 is at the bottom left and x1y1 is at the top right corner of the screen. scale | Single[] | Scale to set for the modified actor.